plugandpay/tbc-credit-card-payment-gateway-php-lib/README.md

 ![face_post_tbc_payment](https://cloud.githubusercontent.com/assets/8479569/7435079/5aebe7cc-f051-11e4-8ee1-d85b0e36a8a9.jpg)

-# Tbcpay - online payments php SDK
+# Tbcpay - online (credit card) payments gateway php-SDK

-Making credit card payments work on your website is a pain!
-So to make everyones' life a bit easier we are sharing the
-Georgian TBC payment gateway sdk on GitHub.
+Making credit card payments work on your website (through a local bank) is a pain!
+So to make everyones' life a bit easier we are sharing the Georgian TBC credit card payments gateway php-SDK on GitHub.

 ### SMS / DMS

 There are two types of transaction within this system: **SMS** and **DMS**.

-SMS - is direct payment, where money is charged in 1 event.
+SMS - is a direct payment method, money is charged in 1 event, as soon as customer enters the credit card details.
-DMS - is delayed.
-Requires two events: first event blocks money on the card, second event takes money (second event can be carried out when product is shipped to the customer for example).
+DMS - is a two step method, first event blocks the money on the card (max 30 days), second event takes the money (second event can be carried out when product is shipped to the customer for example).

 Every 24 hours, the merchant must send the close the business day request to TBC.

 ### Install

-It is possible to simply include the library (see example), but you should use composer instead.
+It is possible to simply include the library [see example](https://github.com/wearede/tbcpay-php/tree/master/example), but you should use composer instead.

 run in terminal: